-Essays earning a score of 8 effectively analyze how Wilson's satire illustrates the unproductive nature of some debates about environmentalism.
+Essays earning a score of 8 effectively analyze the strategies Marquart uses to characterize the upper Midwest.
 They develop their position with evidence and explanations that are appropriate and convincing, referring to the passage explicitly or implicitly.
 The prose demonstrates a consistent ability to control a wide range of the elements of effective writing but is not necessarily flawless.

-7 Essays earning a score of 7 meet the criteria for a score of 6 but provide more complete explanation, more thorough development, or a more mature prose style.
+7 Essays earning a score of 7 meet the criteria for a score of 6 but provide more complete explanation, more thorough development or a more mature prose style.